pallpointben/miis-capstone/weekly_log/Weekly_Log.md

 ## Progress Since May

+## Tasks for 9/19-9/26
+**Completed tasks from last week**
+**Ben + Pooja**
+1. Continue building memory network architecture in PyTorch
+2. Train on WikiMovies data
+**Anusha + Harini**
+1. Download and preprocess WikiMovies dataset and OMdB KB
+2. Incorporate simulator in the dialogue system

 **All**
 1. Continued literature review, discovering even more relevant papers for our topic.
 2. Laid out discrete submodules of our project for each team member to work on.